LiF-x/lifxmod.com/FAQ/how-can-i-set-mines-people-have-made-to-collapse-quicker.md

 For example, purposes we will use the Value of 100 which will collapse a Tunnels after 1 Game Day

     $cm_config::Geo::HeavyTimberDecayValue = 100;

+These strings should be Edited and pasted into your game server console